 Additionally, we may sometimes collaborate with academic institutions to accelerate our preclinical research or development under written agreements with these institutions.
-Typically, these institutions provide us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration.
+Typically, these institutions provide companies like us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration.
 Regardless of such option, we may be unable to negotiate a license within the specified timeframe or under terms that are acceptable to us.
 If we are unable to do so, the institution may offer the intellectual property rights to other parties, potentially blocking our ability to pursue our program.
 If we are unable to successfully obtain rights to required third-party intellectual property or to maintain the existing intellectual property rights we have, we may have to abandon development of such program and our business and financial condition could suffer.

-Our products require specific constituents to work effectively and efficiently, and rights to those constituents are and, in the future, may be held by others.
+Our products will require specific constituents to work effectively and efficiently, and rights to those constituents are and, in the future, may be held by others.
 We may be unable to in-license any rights to constituents, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, which would harm our business.
-Even if we are able to obtain a license, it may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 In that event, we may be required to expend significant time and resources to develop or license replacement technology.
 Any delays in entering into new collaborations or strategic partnership agreements related to our product candidates could delay the development and commercialization of our product candidates in certain geographies, which could harm our business prospects, financial condition, and results of operations.